Ming dynasty: Economic breakdown and natural disasters

-Famines became common in northern China in the early 17th century because of unusually dry and cold weather that shortened the growing season – effects of a larger ecological event now known as the Little Ice Age.
+Famines became common in northern China in the early 17th century because of unusually dry and cold weather that shortened the growing season—effects of a larger ecological event now known as the Little Ice Age.
 Famine, alongside tax increases, widespread military desertions, a declining relief system, and natural disasters such as flooding and inability of the government to properly manage irrigation and flood-control projects caused widespread loss of life and normal civility.
 The central government, starved of resources, could do very little to mitigate the effects of these calamities.
 Making matters worse, a widespread epidemic, the Great Plague of 1633–1644, spread across China from Zhejiang to Henan, killing an unknown but large number of people.
-The deadliest earthquake of all time, the Shaanxi earthquake of 1556, occurred during the Jiajing Emperor's reign, killing approximately 830,000 people.
+One of the deadliest earthquake of all time, the Shaanxi earthquake of 1556, occurred during the Jiajing Emperor's reign, killing approximately 830,000 people.

 Fall of the Ming

 Rise of the Manchus

-A Jurchen tribal leader named Nurhaci (r.
-1616–26), starting with just a small tribe, rapidly gained control over all the Manchurian tribes.
+Originally a Ming vassal who officially considered himself a guardian of the Ming border and a local representative of imperial Ming power, Nurhaci, leader of the Jianzhou Jurchens, unified other Jurchen clans to create a new Manchu ethnic identity.
 He offered to lead his armies to support Ming and Joseon armies against the Japanese invasions of Korea in the 1590s.
-Ming officials declined the offer, but granted him honorific titles.
-Recognizing the weakness of Ming authority north of their border, he consolidated power by co-opting or conquering his Chinese, Jurchen, and Mongol neighbors.
-In 1616 he declared himself Khan and established the Later Jin dynasty as successor to the Jurchen Jin dynasty.
-In 1618 he demanded tribute from the Ming to redress "Seven Grievances."
+Ming officials declined the offer, but granted him the title of dragon-tiger general for his gesture.
+Recognizing the weakness of Ming authority in Manchuria at the time, he consolidated power by co-opting or conquering surrounding territories.
+In 1616 he declared himself Khan and established the Later Jin dynasty in reference to the previous Jurchen-ruled Jin dynasty.
+In 1618, he openly renounced the Ming overlordship and effectively declared war against the Ming with the "Seven Grievances".

-In 1636, Nurhaci's son Hong Taiji renamed his dynasty the "Great Qing" at Mukden, which had been made their capital in 1625.
+In 1636, Nurhaci's son Hong Taiji renamed his dynasty the "Great Qing" at Mukden (modern Shenyang), which had been made their capital in 1625.
 Hong Taiji also adopted the Chinese imperial title huangdi, declared the Chongde ("Revering Virtue") era, and changed the ethnic name of his people from "Jurchen" to "Manchu".
-In 1638 Banner Armies defeated and conquered Joseon 100,000 troops in the Second Manchu invasion of Korea.
+In 1636, Banner Armies defeated Joseon during the Second Manchu invasion of Korea and forced Joseon to become a Qing tributary.
 Shortly after, the Koreans renounced their long-held loyalty to the Ming dynasty.